Sarah Churchill, Duchess of Marlborough: Further strain

 In July 1708, the Duke of Marlborough and his ally Prince Eugene of Savoy won a great victory at the Battle of Oudenarde.
-On the way to the thanksgiving service at St Paul's Cathedral, the Duchess of Marlborough argued with the Queen about the jewels Anne wore to the service, and showed her a letter from the Duke which expressed hope that the Queen would make good political use of the victory.
-The implication that she should publicly express her support for the Whigs offended Anne; at the service the Duchess told the Queen to "be quiet" after Anne continued the argument, thus offending the Queen still further.
+As Mistress of the Robes, Sarah was in charge of the Queen's clothing and jewelry; however, Anne did not wear the jewels the Duchess had selected for her, and instead chose to wear those laid out for her by Abigail.
+On the way to the thanksgiving service at St Paul's Cathedral, Sarah argued with Anne about the jewels, and showed her a letter from John which expressed hope that the Queen would make good political use of the victory.
+The implication that she should publicly express her support for the Whigs offended Anne.
+Later at the service, the Duchess told the Queen to "be quiet" after Anne continued the argument, thus offending the Queen still further.

-Anne's next letter to the Duchess referred sarcastically to the "command" the Duchess had given her to be silent.
-As a result the Duchess, who rarely admitted that she was in the wrong, apologised for her rudeness, but her apology had little effect.
-Anne wrote to the Duke of Marlborough, encouraging him not to let her rift with the Duchess become public knowledge, but he could not prevent his wife's indiscretion.

-The Duchess continued vehemently supporting the Whigs in writing and speaking to Anne, with the support of Godolphin and the other Whig ministers.
-The news of the public's support for the Whigs reached the Duke in letters from the Duchess and Godolphin, which influenced the Duke's political advice to the Queen.
-Anne, already in ill health, felt used and harassed and was desperate for escape.
-She found refuge in the gentle and quiet comfort of Abigail Masham.